menu

 Occupations and Workforce

-Olalla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Olalla is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Olalla is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Olalla who work in management occupations (13.17%), office and administrative support (7.68%), and sales jobs (7.68%).

 Setting & Lifestyle

-One of the nice things about Olalla is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Olalla is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-The overall education level of Olalla is somewhat higher than in the average US city of 21.84%: 25.85% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Olalla is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.85% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Olalla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olalla residents report their race to be White, followed by Native American.
 Important ancestries of people in Olalla include German, Irish, English, Italian, and European.